Elephant clock

 The elephant clock was a model of water clock invented by the medieval Islamic engineer Ismail al-Jazari (1136–1206).
 Its design was detailed in his book, The Book of Knowledge of Ingenious Mechanical Devices.

-Representation of multiculturality

-Upon finishing the development and construction of his elephant clock, Al-Jazari wrote: "The elephant represents the Indian and African cultures, the two dragons represent Chinese culture, the phoenix represents Persian culture, the water work represents Greek culture, and the turban represents Islamic culture," expressing his multicultural mentality.

 Mechanism

 The timing mechanism is based on a water-filled basin hidden inside the elephant.
 In the bucket is a deep bowl floating in the water, but with a small hole in the centre.
 The bowl takes half an hour to fill through this hole.
 In the process of sinking, the bowl pulls a string attached to a see-saw mechanism in the tower on top of the elephant.
 This releases a ball that drops into the mouth of a serpent, causing the serpent to tip forward, which pulls the sunken bowl out of the water via strings.
 At the same time, a system of strings causes a figure in the tower to raise either the left or right hand and the mahout (elephant driver at the front) to hit a drum.
 This indicates a half or full hour.
 Next, the snake tips back.
 The cycle then repeats, as long as balls remain in the upper reservoir to power the emptying of the bowl.